petermatts/petermatts/Repos.md

 - Stock Analyzer
   - ML/AI
   - FFT???
+  - Learn over industry trends and individual to evaluate and predict stocks for near and maybe long term
+  - Take into account recent event biases? i.e. new and financial reports
 - Runtime Analysis Parser
   - Parse through code and generate a runtime analysis in big-O notation
   - Might be difficult but could be really cool
-- Library/documentation of all algorithms (CSALGODB)
+- Library/documentation of all algorithms (CSALGODB potential name?)
   - https://en.wikipedia.org/wiki/List_of_algorithms
   - Like a application that displays all algorithms categorized
     - number theoretic, graph, sort, etc.